Command Line (CLI)

 cyborg terminal kill demo

-Because terminals are referenced by name or ID prefix, the same flow works against a terminal running on any daemon you have access to — just add --host.
+Because terminals are referenced by name or ID prefix, the same flow works against a terminal running on any daemon you have access to — just add --host (direct) or --workspace (via the relay).

 Next steps